IKQR/IKQR/EXPERIENCE.md

 **Project**: Website for analysis NDA

-**Description**: Web site for generation and email analysis Responsibilities: Created an analytics website for generation and analysis email campaigns results with lot of statistics data, provided by customers API.
+**Description**: Web site for generation and email analysis

+**Responsibilities**: Created an analytics website for generation and analysis email campaigns results with lot of statistics data, provided by customers API.
 Also generation and analysis Salesforce sales data together with small engine for AI prediction of next possible sales results.

 **Technologies**: .Net 5, SQL,Html, CSS, JS, Crossbar.IO